 6. Hotel Room.
 They can be a little smelly in my opinion.
 There are so many people that stay there.
 I bring my own candle and soap.
 You only need one of each.
 One can get away with a few nights of crummy shampoo but not soap for the body.
 Besides, bar soap doubles as shampoo so you're good to go.
 It's just not worth it to forgo bringing a candle and a good moisturizing bar soap.
 It makes such a difference at night and brings a gentle sensual feeling to a room, bath and evening with loved ones.
 Bringing candles and soap- is a small addition and very much appreciated along with some moisturizer and after-sun care.

 7. BONUS TIP (optional but most important)

 Take a great attitude with you.
 Leave behind any unmet needs and just be free again.
 So often we have high expectations for another person to meet all our needs and it can sap the joy out of an opportunity to connect with a traveling companion pretty quick.
 Leave your rules and expectations at the edge of the sea and let them float away and just enjoy the fact that you have eyes to see the beautiful blue sky reflecting off the ocean, ears to hear the seagulls and soft swishing sound of the ocean tide, hands to sift the grains of sand and collect a shell or two, and a beautiful open heart to give and receive love.
 Use words if necessary.
 What else do we really need in life?
 Joy is free and it can be had with simply making a choice to be grateful for what you do have- right in front of your eyes.
-So get away -even if for a weekend and enjoy the sights and sounds.
+So get away and get unstuck, because being stuck in a rut is draining.
+Get away-even if for a weekend and enjoy the sights and sounds.